Cybersecurity

 Implement many layers of defense

 The most effective cybersecurity strategies include various layers of defense.
-At the very basic level, you’ll want to rely on advanced encryption, authorization, and authentication methods to protect your data and prevent it from falling into the wrong hands.
+At the most basic level, you’ll want to use advanced encryption, authorization, and authentication methods to protect your data.

-1. Something you know: username and passwords, or PINS
+1. Something you know: Username and passwords or PINS

 • User view – What privileges are granted to selected users or groups